dlebars/SLProj/namelists/README.txt

 #                   "KNMI" use data from KNMI14 scenarios.
 Can be used for both
 #                   local and global but only for RCP4.5 and RCP.8.5.
 For global
 #                   "IPCC" option is preferable.
-#                   "CMIP5" uses data computed directly from the CMIP5 database.
+#                   "CMIP5" or "CMIP6" use data computed directly from the CMIP databases.
 #                   It can be used for both local and global computations.
 These
 #                   input files should be computed before running the sea level
 #                   projection.
+# ODSL_LIST: Option to select the models for ODSL
+# Possible choices: A list of models or False to use all models
 # ANT_DYN: Antarctic dynamics
 # Possible choices: "IPCC" for AR5 process based
 #                   "KNMI14" as implemented by de Vries et al. 2014 for the KNMI'14